EXCLUSIVE-Regulator advises EDF's Flamanville reactor fit for purpose-sources

 * Non-approval would have been major setback for EDF, Areva

-* ASN to give final ruling on reactor in the autumn (Adds quotes from the ASN report)
+* ASN to give final ruling on reactor in the autumn (Adds detail on vessel investigation, timing for ruling)

 By Geert De Clercq